 Do you love cascading water and lush green vistas?
 Then hike this trail that leads to Redstreak Creek and wanders through a lovely Douglas fir forest.
 Prepare to scramble over blowdown trees along the trail.

 How do I get to the Redstreak trailhead?
-Take Highway 93 east from Radium Hot Springs for 6 km.
+Take Highway 93 east from Radium Hot Springs for six kilometres.